MichaelXF/js-confuser/README.md

 ### `stringSplitting`

-[String Splitting](https://docs.jscrambler.com/code-integrity/documentation/transformations/string-splitting) splits your strings into multiple expressions. (`true/false`)
+[String Splitting](https://docs.jscrambler.com/code-integrity/documentation/transformations/string-splitting) splits your strings into multiple expressions. (`true/false/0-1`)

+Use a number to control the percentage of strings.

 `"console"` -> `String.fromCharCode(99) + 'ons' + 'ole'`